 Kobby lives with his father and his mother.
-He is responsible for carrying water, washing clothes and running errands.
+His duties at home include carrying water, washing clothes and running errands.
+There are 4 children in the family.
 His father is sometimes employed and his mother is sometimes employed.
-There are 4 children in the family.

 Because of your sponsorship, Kobby will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.